Retirement Plans For You and Your Employees

 An employer may make contributions to a Profit-Sharing Plan, including matching a certain portion of its employees’ contributions to its 401(k) Plan.

-A defined contribution plan is subject to market exposure.
+A Defined Contribution Plan is subject to market exposure.
 An employee’s retirement benefit is dependent upon the performance of the plan’s investments.

-An employee can control how their money is invested by selecting from a combination of stocks, bonds, mutual funds and money market investments
+An employee can control how their money is invested by selecting from a combination of stocks, bonds, mutual funds, and money market investments.

-A Defined Benefit Plan and a Defined Contribution Plan?
+What’s The Difference Between a Defined Benefit Plan and a Defined Contribution Plan?

 The primary difference between Defined Benefit Plans and Defined Contribution Plans is that with a Defined Contribution Plan, you contribute funds that will have an unknown benefit at retirement.